cisco/mindmeld/docs/source/userguide/intent_classifier.rst

    >>> ic.predict('cancel my morning alarm')
    'remove_alarm'

 The :meth:`predict` method returns the label for the intent with highest predicted probability.
-This method gets called by the natural language processor's :meth:`process` method at runtime to classify the intent for an incoming query.
+It gets called by the natural language processor's :meth:`process` method at runtime to classify the intent for an incoming query.

 When experimenting with different classifier settings or debugging classifier performance, it is often useful to inspect how confident a trained model is at predicting the right label.
 To view the predicted probability distribution over all the possible intent labels, use the :meth:`IntentClassifier.predict_proba` method.